HannahHatem/redis-go/README.md

 - **📚 RESP Protocol**: Robust implementation of the Redis Serialization Protocol (RESP).
 - **🔒 Thread-Safe Cache**: Utilizes mutex locks to ensure safe concurrent access to the cache.
 - **🔁 Replication**: Set up replicas to distribute your data across multiple instances.
-- **💾 Persistence**: Save your data to disk and restore it on restart.
-- **📢 Pub/Sub Messaging**: Simple publish/subscribe messaging pattern.

 ## 🛠️ Getting Started